Tenants

 Q: Do you sell real estate too?

-A: Yes, our parent company Hacienda Realty, LLC is a turn key Real Estate Firm who Buy and Sell Real Estate.
+A: Yes, our parent company Hacienda Realty, LLC is a turn-key Real Estate Firm that Buy and Sell Real Estate.
 Many of our property owners of Investment property at some point will desire to sell and no one is better to list the property on the market and secure the highest than us because we know the property so well.
-Many of our clients have purchased their first property with us and decide to rent allowing us to secure well-paying tenants.
-At Central Coast Property Managment , we are a one stop shop qualified to handle all of your real estate needs.
+Many of our clients have purchased their first property with us and decided to rent allowing us to secure well-paying tenants.
+At Central Coast Property Management, we are a one-stop shop qualified to handle all of your real estate needs.
 Whether buying, selling or renting, you are in good hands with our CCPM Team.

 Q: How do I Report A Repair?

 A: You may submit a maintenance request using your online resident portal or you may call our office at 805-260-0250 during normal business hours, Monday through Friday, 9 am to 5 pm.
 If you have an after-hours maintenance emergency, please call 805-260-0250.
-Please call CCPM rather than repairing a maintenance problem yourself, as, except for specific circumstances provided for by law, you will not be allowed to deduct the costs of the repair from your rent.
-If there is a problem that was caused by you or your guests, such as inappropriate items flushed down the toilet, you will be charged for the repair.
+Please call CCPM rather than repair a maintenance problem yourself, as, except for specific circumstances provided for by law, you will not be allowed to deduct the costs of the repair from your rent.
+If you or your guests caused a problem, such as inappropriate items flushed down the toilet, you will be charged for the repair.

 Q: What is considered an Emergency?